Bodigrim/tasty-bench/README.md

 ## Comparison between benchmarks

-You can also compare benchmarks to each other without reaching to external tools, all in the comfort of your terminal.
+You can also compare benchmarks to each other without any external tools, all in the comfort of your terminal.

 ```haskell